Sonoma County Spirit Award Project

 The Sonoma County Commission on the Status of Women (CSW) is proud to announce our third annual Sonoma County Spirit Award!
 We are excited to recognize five outstanding leaders in 2023 and continue to highlight people improving the lives of women and girls for years to come.
-Winners will be announced and presented at the March 2023 Commission on the Status of Women meeting.

 Our theme this year is "Building Bridges - Forging Unity."
 Our judges will highlight people actively working to build bridges across divides of race, gender, class and politics to deepen empathy and understanding, inspiring collective action to make concrete changes in our community to achieve greater equity and inclusion, particularly for women and girls.
 Award winners will be people who consistently leverage their own power, privilege, influence and/or position to lift up and amplify the voices of those in our community who are marginalized, setting a clear example of cultural humility and respect.